-From the headwaters of California’s rivers and their vast network of streams and tributaries to the estuaries up and down the west coast and out into the Pacific Ocean, the Fisheries Collaborative Program’s research is coursing a path toward a more sustainable future for marine and freshwater fish species and their habitats.
+From the headwaters of California’s rivers to the streams and estuaries up and down the west coast and out into the Pacific Ocean, the Fisheries Collaborative Program’s research is coursing a path toward a more sustainable future for marine and freshwater fish species and their habitats.
 Explore what we do.

 Investigating and supporting the persistence of small steelhead trout populations in dynamic environments (Big Sur, California).

 Studying the ecology of steelhead trout in the Carmel River to support the conservation and management of this ESA-listed species.

 Leading the conservation and recovery of coho salmon and steelhead trout throughout the Santa Cruz Mountains and coast.

 Supporting the conservation and management of California Chinook salmon through tracking and modeling.

 Developing detection and modeling techniques to monitor threatened green sturgeon populations in California’s Central Valley.

 Leading innovative survey efforts to assess the population dynamics of coastal pelagic fish species.

 Investigating life histories, trophic dynamics, and management strategies for coastal pelagic and highly migratory fish species.

 Using state-of-the-art machine learning algorithms to inform ecosystems-based fisheries management.